twalford/twalford.github.io/index.md

 &nbsp;
 * * *
 ## [Pixel Spline](https://github.com/twalford/pixel-splines)
-This reasoning behind this project was pretty simple.
+The reasoning behind this project was pretty simple.
 I wanted to be able to generate pixelated curves easily but I could not find any online so I created my own.
 This program uses TkInter and python.
 The user puts in a bunch of points and the program creates a spline.
 That's all there is to it.

 ![Capture](https://user-images.githubusercontent.com/20815153/51453570-461a3a00-1d94-11e9-88dc-eb1c8e3289d2.png)